austenstone/markdown-interpolation-action/README.md

 # Markdown Interpolation Action

-This action interpolates markdown with variables variables.
+This action interpolates markdown with variables.

 See [Markdown Interpolation](https://github.com/austenstone/markdown-interpolation#writing) to understand how to use the interpolation syntax.